-Main Street Project invites community members to its farm to share in the season’s bounty through our program
+Main Street Project invites community members to its farm to share in the season’s bounty through our Sharing Our Roots program.

 Sharing Our Roots is more than just about sharing fresh, locally grown produce, it’s about building community.

-We are bringing our community closer to nature, to where their food comes from.
-Together we are sharing our knowledge and stories, while being a part of something bigger.
-By opening up our farm and creating a friendly, relaxing, and safe environment we are bringing the food movement to the hearts of our community.
-Through the Sharing Our Roots program we connect people in low-income households to healthy food while strengthening our communities social connections.
-We give away free produce from our gardens and provide people with a place to learn how to raise chickens and grow food themselves, while reconnecting with their roots.
-Activities include farm tours, family-friendly activities, and bonfires throughout the seasons.
+We are bringing our community closer to nature, to where our food comes from.
+Together we are sharing knowledge and stories, while being a part of something bigger.
+By opening up our farm and creating a friendly, relaxing, and safe environment, we are bringing the food movement to the hearts of our community.
+Through the Sharing Our Roots program, we aim to improve food security in our region, by connecting people in low-income households to healthy food, while strengthening social connections.

 We launched the Sharing Our Roots program in the summer of 2017.
 We planted a variety of fruits and vegetables from tomatoes and jalapeños to watermelon and Brussel sprouts, and invited multigenerational families to join us in the year’s harvest.
 Families

 from Northfield, Faribault, and Rochester visited our farm during our launching and together harvested over 4,400 lbs. of healthy, nutritious produce to take home!
 We plan to continue expanding our reach into new towns and neighborhoods as we move into

 the next phases of our program, increasing access to high quality food, and building a stronger, healthier community.

 Food is a basic human need.
 Everyone deserves good food.
 At our Main Street Project R&D Farm, Finca Mirasol, we produce food “with everything you need and nothing you don’t.”
 That is, free of any and all harmful, unnecessary chemicals.
 We care for our animals and tend our crops responsibly, keeping our families, communities, and the environment in mind.